1vye/Ahox-Core/IDE.md

 # IDE Setup

 This guide will assume you are using IntelliJ IDEA as your main Java IDE.
-At Minerift, we follow the IDEA module pattern directory schema, which means every Java project on GitHub is a module on a project you create.
+I follow the IDEA module pattern directory schema, which means every Java project on GitHub is a module on a project you create.
 This way, you don't have to keep opening and closing projects, which takes a while when you have more than 10 modules.

 ## How do I get a project?